nf-core/eager/docs/usage.md

 Specifies which genotyper to use.
 Current options are GATK (v3.5) UnifiedGenotyper or GATK (v4.xx).
 Furthermore, the FreeBayes Caller is available.
 Specify `'freebayes'`, `'hc'` or `'ug'` respectively.

 > NB that while UnifiedGenotyper is more suitable for low-coverage ancient DNA (HaplotypeCaller does _de novo_ assembly around each variant site), it is officially deperecated by the Broad Institute and is only accessible by an archived version not properly avaliable on `conda`.
 Therefore specifying 'ug' will download the GATK 3.5 `-jar` for you.
+This option therefore cannot be used when running the pipeline offline.

 ### `--genotyping_source`